bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Aaron van Wirdum: 00:17:00

-And also just in general, you want miners to be able to check the validity of new blocks or all nodes.
+And also, in general, you want miners and all nodes to be able to check the validity of new blocks as soon as possible.
-You want them to be able to check for the as soon as possible.

 Sjors Provoost: 00:17:10

 Yeah, so every second you can shave off the checking time is better.
-So, bit 34 was introduced, which made this process more efficient.
+So, BIP34 was introduced, which made this process more efficient.

 Aaron van Wirdum: 00:17:18

 When was this?

-Sjors Provoost: 00:17:18
+Sjors Provoost: 00:17:20

-Same year, just a half a year later.
+Same year, just half a year later.
 That is to say...

 Aaron van Wirdum: 00:17:21